elf4j/elf4j-tinylog/README.md

 </dependency>
 ```

-Note: Only one logging provider should be loaded and working at run-time.
-If different logging providers end up in the
+Note: Only one logging provider such as this should be in effect at run-time.
+If different providers end up in the final
-final build of an application, the "elf4j.logger.factory.fqcn" system property have to be used to select the desired
+build of an application, the "elf4j.logger.factory.fqcn" system property have to be used to select the desired provider.
-provider.